Skip to Content

 Thaw puff pastry according to directions.
 Roll out into a thin rectangle.
 I roll mine on the paper it came on and bake on that, too!

-Now spread the pumpkin butter down the center of the pastry.
-Then the cream cheese filling.
+Now spread the filling down the center of the pastry.
 You can roll this up and shape it in a pretzel or do like I do.
 With the pastry’s shortest end to you, slice two inch strips on both sides.
 Now fold alternating side strips diagonally over pastry filling.

 Combine streusel ingredients with a fork.
 When combined use your hands to make small “butter clumps” with the streusel.